danielBasgo/tinnitus-trainer/README.md

 ![Badge showing PyTorch in bright green](https://img.shields.io/badge/PyTorch-brightgreen)
 ![Badge showing Docker in blue](https://img.shields.io/badge/Docker-blue)

-A Convolutional Neural Network (CNN) developed with PyTorch to classify audiogram images as either showing normal hearing or indicating a risk of tinnitus.
+This repository lays the foundation for a larger vision: a human-centered, digitally supported healthcare ecosystem.
+We’re exploring how patients can take a more active role in their own healing process – while medical professionals regain time and clarity for what truly matters.
+This Project consists of a Convolutional Neural Network (CNN) developed with PyTorch to classify audiogram images as either showing normal hearing or indicating a risk of tinnitus.
 The model is containerized with Docker and achieves a validation accuracy of **94.58%**.

 ---